TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-sql-error-incorrect-result.md

 # Errors for SQL API in Azure Cosmos DB

 Please check if you are on the latest SDK version as they get bug fixes.
-Also, review the Github issues links below for your SDK platform to see if there is a known bug, and status of the fix from the azure Cosmos DB team.
+Also, review the Github issues links below for your SDK platform to see if there is a known bug, and status of the fix from the Azure Cosmos DB team.

 ## **Recommended documents**